alexzw7/SearchEngineJokes/README.md

 The search engine website is found in the Website folder, and is run locally using the command "python3 main.py"

-Preprocessing.py contains the preprocessing done on the original jokes, with the resulting files copied over into the Website folder.
+The file preprocess.py contains the preprocessing done on the original jokes, with the resulting files copied over into the Website folder.